Top 10 eCommerce Website Mistakes You Must Fix Right Now

 Nothing can agitate a prospective customer as much as false advertising supported by the fine print.
 It's the business equivalent of being offered a delicious cookie, only to find out that it's made of rice.
 Hidden fees don't only over-promise and under-deliver, but they also scam, trick, and extort money.

 At least that's how buyers experience them.
-Unexpected fees that don't pop up until the customer arrives to the checkout point are one of the leading reasons for cart abandonment.
+Unexpected fees that don't pop up until the customer arrives at the checkout point are one of the leading reasons for cart abandonment.
 Even if customers choose to make a purchase anyway, they'll hardly return to your store or recommend it to anyone else.

 The store's email address is generic